-After purchasing a 100-year old, semi-dated home, the new owners decided to undertake a whole-home renovation.
-The house needed upgrading and one of the new owners also had a medical condition that made indoor air quality very important.
+After purchasing a 100-year old home, the new home owners decided to undertake a whole-home renovation.
+The house needed upgrading and one of the new owners had a medical condition that made indoor air quality very important.

-Knowing that the renovation was going to be a long and complex project, the homeowners met with 12 different contractors and gave themselves 2 months to decide who was best able to do the work, and understood the need to select building materials that would keep chemicals out of the indoor air.
+Knowing that the renovation was going to be a long and complex project, the homeowners met with 12 different contractors.
+They gave themselves two months to decide who was best able to do the work, and understood the need to select building materials that would keep chemicals out of the indoor air.
 A contractor was selected and work proceeded.

-At this stage, a painter was called in and he noticed that some aspects of the construction just weren’t right.
+A painter was called in and he noticed that some aspects of the construction weren’t right.
 He noticed that some of the construction work seemed to be out of sequence compared with typical building construction progression.
-At this point, the homeowners had spent about $500,000 on their major renovation and were not liking what they were hearing.
+At this point, the homeowners had spent about $500,000 on their major renovation.

 The painter contacted me, and I met with the homeowners and looked through the home.
-Evidence of shoddy workmanship was everywhere, including structural problems such as cut floor joists to allow for heating duct runs.
+Evidence of shoddy workmanship was everywhere.
+There were structural problems such as cut floor joists to allow for heating duct runs.
 Compromising structural components to put in heating or plumbing is never the correct thing to do.

-At this point, I brought in the municipal building inspector to get a third party assessment of the project.
-Unfortunately for the homeowners, the inspection made it clear that the entire house had to be re-gutted and re-done with proper permits and licensed trades for plumbing, wiring and gas fitting.
+I brought in the municipal building inspector to get a third party assessment of the project.
+Unfortunately, the inspection made it clear the entire house had to be re-gutted and re-done with proper permits and licensed trades for plumbing, wiring and gas fitting.
 By this time the original contractor had changed his company name and would not return messages.

-Even though the homeowners were clear with the original contractor about the importance of protecting indoor air quality for health reasons, no effort seems to have been made to address this, and many of the materials chosen would have made matters worse.
-During the planning process we looked at over 50 different materials, the chemicals from which they are made and cross-referenced that information with the known triggers for the client’s medical condition.
+Even though the homeowners were clear with the original contractor about the importance of protecting indoor air quality for health reasons, no effort seems to have been made to address this.
+Many of the materials chosen would have made matters worse.
+During planning we looked at over 50 different materials.
+We looked at the chemicals from which they are made and cross-referenced that information with the known triggers for the client’s medical condition.

 While the homeowners went through a significant vetting process to select the original contractor, that contractor’s insistence that no building permit was needed should have been a ‘red flag’.
 A renovation project of this scale and complexity will always require permits and multiple inspections.
-Learn how to do it by following the recommendations of the Canadian Home Builders’ Association: www.hiringacontractor.com
+Learn how to do it by following these recommendations.